daminiR/ssd-pytorch-custom/README.md

-**IMPORTANT NOTE**:  This project is for research and is not stable.
+**IMPORTANT NOTE**:  This project is for research and is not entirely stable, yet.
 A note will be posted here for when it is ready for more general use.
 Issues and/or Pull Requests are most welcome!

-## Quickstart
+## Notes

-1. Install Python packages from `requirements.txt`
-2. Setup and enviroment with an NVIDIA GPU and CUDA 9.0
-1. Label data with VGG Image Annotator using the rectangle option (we are doing object detection here to create a tiny SSD model for devices) and place in `data/image_data/train` (images and via `.json` file)
-2. Run the training script, e.g.,
-    `python train.py --dataset Custom --dataset_root data/image_data/train --cuda True --save_folder weights --num_workers 0 --start_iter 0 --batch_size 1`
-`

 ## Quick Note

 This PyTorch for SSD update is a staging environment for changes to the original work and, itself, a work in progress.
-It is directly based on https://github.com/amdegroot/ssd.pytorch to which, in the near future, a custom dataset feature and other improvements will be contributed as a PR.
+It is a remake of https://github.com/amdegroot/ssd.pytorch and https://github.com/hli2020/object_detection.

 Added to original repo: